Electronics Engineer - Programme Manager - Medical Devices

 Due to a growth in company output, there is a need for a new Programme Manager who has an Electronics Engineering pedigree.
 Based in Cambridge, you will be leading several projects.
 Some projects will involve you offering support and mentorship to junior members of staff, while other projects will involve you taking on the Electronics design aspects yourself.

-Apart from working on industry changing technologies, you will be offered a proven career development plan, continuous training to keep you at the forefront of the medical devices sector, excellent salary, bonus, enhanced pension, medical insurance, free meals and other excellent benefits you'd expect from a multinational blue-chip organisation.
+Industry‑changing technologies, proven career development plan, continuous training, excellent salary, bonus, enhanced pension, medical insurance, free meals, and other benefits from a multinational blue‑chip organization.

 Subscribe to Future Tech Insights for the latest jobs & insights, direct to your inbox.